 The assignment gave you hands-on experience, and now you’re starting to feel more confident using these tools.
 Continue practicing, and soon enough, you’ll be selecting, moving, and aligning objects with ease!

 Next, we’ll dive deeper into more advanced tools and techniques to help you take your Photoshop skills to the next level.
 Keep practicing, and we’ll see you on Day 3 Where we learn about the layers in photoshop!
-Also, if you didn’t see or learn the first chapter of photoshop then you should read first our previous article Introduction to photoshop Day 1.
+Also, if you didn’t see or learn the first chapter of photoshop then you should read first our previous article Basics of photoshop for Beginners Day 1.